Accounting & Finance

 Most investors pay in cash whenever they can, while others prefer to take the traditional mortgage.
 You may also find a better deal if you consider owner financing.

-Typically, you don’t need a big down payment, and once you structure the deal, you’ll find that both your ROI and cash flow will improve quickly.
+Typically, you don’t need a big down payment, and once you structure the deal, you’ll find that your ROI and cash flow will improve quickly.
 Always seek professional advice before taking on a mortgage.

 5. Keep Your Risk Profile In Mind